apidaze/localtunnel_ngrok_example/README.md

-# APIdaze WebRTC Server Example
+# Sample code that works with localtunnel/ngrok

 A sample code to start using your own webserver as an interface to APIdaze conference bridge.
-This web application has been built with APIdaze : http://developers.apidaze.io.

 # Want to build your own ?

 ## Clone this repository and install
-	$ git clone git@github.com:apidaze/webrtc_server_example
+	$ git clone git@github.com:apidaze/localtunnel_ngrok_example
 	$ cd webrtc_server_example

 # Configure your External Script